Farmzz Blog

 Building your own online store gives you complete control over branding, pricing, and the customer experience.
 But it also gives you complete responsibility for everything: web design, payment processing, shipping logistics, inventory updates, customer service, SEO, and ongoing maintenance.

-See detailed breakdowns in Farmzz vs Shopify, Farmzz vs Wix, and Farmzz vs Squarespace.
+See the sourced comparisons in Farmzz vs Shopify, Farmzz vs Wix, and Farmzz vs Squarespace.

 |---|---|---|---|---|